How Is Puerto Rican Rice Prepared?

 To start the process of making Puerto Rican rice, begin by sautéing the aromatic sofrito base in olive oil, infusing the dish with rich flavors.
 Once the sofrito releases its fragrance, incorporate key ingredients such as tomato sauce, olives, and a blend of spices to elevate the taste and color of the rice.
 Make sure to include Gandules (pigeon peas), a staple in Puerto Rican cuisine, for their nutty flavor and unique texture.
 Mix all the ingredients well before adding the rice to the pot, ensuring each grain is coated with the flavorful mixture.

-See also Best rice for mushroom risotto
+See also Best rice for vegan sushi rolls

 Pour water into the pot, ensuring it covers the rice by about an inch.
 Bring the water to a boil, then lower the heat, cover the pot, and allow the rice to simmer.
 Let the rice cook undisturbed until it becomes fluffy and fully cooked.